 However, the overall instability of currencies like Bitcoin has led to customers not using the currency for buying things, but instead to trade it.

 One barrier that needs to be overcome is a current lack of knowledge about cryptocurrency in general among consumers.
 PwC’s survey of 2015 into factors relating to consumer cryptocurrency identified that just 6% of consumers felt they were either extremely or very familiar with these currencies.
 83% said they were only slightly familiar or not familiar at all.
-These figures are thought to be likely to change as Bitcoin and others become established ways to pay that are not available via traditional approaches.
+If you would fall in the category of only slightly familiar or not familiar at all, then perhaps it is time to do some research of your own.
+A good place to start may be this article, which details ‘wie ich IOTA gekauft habe‘, in the words of a specialist in finance, business and cryptocurrencies.
+The good news is that these figures are thought to be likely to change regardless, as Bitcoin and others become established ways to pay that are not available via traditional approaches.
 Businesses may well start using them because they provide lower fees and less chance of charge backs.

 Technology developers have already in many cases used cryptocurrency mining.
 Other developers have focused their attentions on creating cryptocurrency exchanges, online wallet tools and new types of cryptocurrencies.
 It is the belief of PwC that this is the tip of the iceberg in terms of attracting developers to the field.
 The industry has not yet brought in a very large number of developers, yet this will be needed to help the currency types to develop and progress.
 One important role that technology developers have in this is making it easy to use and sensible for making transactions.
 There is also a definite need to focus on technology security in this area.